• Skip to primary navigation

 Sauce Base

-• Regular Soy Sauce:ย or substitute with low sodium soy sauce or light soy sauce.
+• Regular Soy Sauce: Or substitute with low-sodium soy sauce or light soy sauce.
 Avoid using dark soy sauce as it's too thick.

 • Green Onions